-Now, I wasn’t the smartest hunter in the county, nor in that hole for the matter, but neither was I a complete idiot.
-I was about ready to bag this, but I didn’t want my father to resent me for asking to quit early.
-I didn’t have much finesse, but it was clear enough to me he was freezing his rear end off as much as I was.
-So I looked at my father and said, good-humoredly, “You know, Dad, of all the father and son activities you and I have tried together, this has got to be the dumbest sport there is.”
+Now, I was not the smartest hunter in the county, nor even in that hole, but neither was I a complete idiot.
+I was about ready to bag it, but I didn’t want my father to resent me for asking to quit early.
+I didn’t have much finesse, but it was clear enough to me he was as uncomfortable as me.
+This called for diplomacy and a voice of good humor.
+“You know, Dad, of all the father-and-son activities you and I have tried together, this has got to be the dumbest sport there is.”

 The thunderbolt did not come.
-So help me, the old man looked at me, smiled, laughed and said: “You know, son, you’re right.
+So help me, the old man looked at me, smiled, and laughed: “You know, son, you’re right.
 Let’s fill up this hole, pick up our stuff and go get some breakfast.”

 From that day forward, such ducks as strayed into Washington were safe from my father and I.